ooni/ooni.org/content/about/supporters/index.md

 ---
 title: Supporters & Funders
+submenu:
+  - url: "/about/"
+    name: "About"
+  - url: "/about/team/"
+    name: "Team"
+  - url: "/about/supporters/"
+    name: "Supporters & Funders"
 ---

 Supporters are organisations or individuals who believe in [OONI's mission](https://ooni.org/about/) and have made significant in-kind donations to OONI in the last year.
 If you would like to become an OONI supporter, please reach out to us at